trustytrojan/audioviz/README.md

   - ✅️ figure out metadata parsing, then subprocessing for the audio/video streams
   - ✅️ this *might* fix all the "ending early" problems (not a guarantee)
   - extra: try using `basic_ipstream` over `basic_pipe`
-  - extra: try to have one `ffmpeg` process output both streams
+  - extra: try to have one `ffmpeg` process output both streams (seems impossible due to boost::process limitations)
 - add components/effects based on rhythm
   - involves knowing the tempo of the song
   - want a small translucent flash overlay that flashes to the beat of music